-Pretty much all WordPress sites have a sidebar on the right or left hand side of the page.
+A lot of WordPress websites use a sidebar on the left or right hand side of its pages.

-The content of the sidebar varies from site to site and reflects the goals of the owner.
-Some sidebars display lots of advertising, while others contain links to social media profiles or popular content.
-Most sidebars contain a mixture of the two, often with the really important stuff at the top (above the fold) and the least important at the bottom.
+The content in the sidebar varies from site to site and reflects the goals of the owner.
+Some sidebars display lots of advertising, while others contain links to products, services or popular content.
+Many sidebars contain a mix of the two.
+Often with the important stuff at the top.

 And once it’s out of sight, it’s out of mind.

 This is where the Q2W3 Fixed Widget plugin comes in; using jQuery, it makes one or more widgets ‘stick’ to the top of the page as the reader scrolls down.

 Q2W3 Fixed Widget (Sticky Widget) WordPress plugin

 This is probably one of the easiest WordPress plugins to set up.

 Download the plugin here and install it in the usual way.

 Once installed, navigate to the widget (or widgets) you want to make sticky, and tick the Fixed Widget box in the bottom left-hand corner.